gabrielandrade2/FuzzyAnnotationTool/README.md

    possible to be highlighted for an annotation.
 5. `Maximium Highlight Size`*(Only for point-wise annotation)*: Defines the largest span length possible to be highlighted for an annotation.
+6. `Font Type`: Changes the font type used in the annotation screen.
+7. `Font Size`: Changes the font size used in the annotation screen.

 # Files